abiywondimu5758/ethiopian-date-converter/bindings/js/README.md

 # Ethiopian Date Converter - JavaScript

-JavaScript binding for high-performance Ethiopian calendar date conversion using the proven Beyene-Kudlek algorithm.
+**Pure JavaScript binding** for high-performance Ethiopian calendar date conversion using the proven Beyene-Kudlek algorithm.

+> **For TypeScript projects**: Use `@ethiopian-date-converter/ts` for native TypeScript implementation with full type safety.

 ## Installation